 No individual is immune from the impact of untreated behavioral health needs.
 Each year, there are thousands of preventable tragedies that may be addressed with proper mental health resources and access to care.
-In our communities, jails and hospitals are often the first entry point for an individual in need.

 The Alabama Crisis System of Care:

 - Expands access to care

 - Offers additional levels of care to individuals in need of mental health care